 Darshan is open to anyone and everyone.
 All are invited to attend regardless of faith or tradition.
 Paramahamsa Vishwananda offers two different ways to receive His darshan, in-person and online.

-In-person darshans are free festive events with hours of music and dancing, Vedic Chanting, and experience sharing.
+In-person darshans are free festive events with hours of music and dancing, Vedic chanting, and experience sharing.
 Depending on the venue, guests may be asked to come for a specific time slot, or they may be welcome to stay as long as they like.
-For your first three darshans, you are invited to sit up front, just ask an attendant to help you find a seat.
+For your first three darshans, you are invited to sit up front; please ask an attendant to help you find a seat.

 Before Paramahamsa Vishwananda arrives, there will be a short talk telling you how to come and receive His darshan.
 This is followed by a short ritual honouring the master, it is followed by singing.
 Once Gurudev arrives, He usually sings one or two bhajans before the darshan begins.